-“‘North of North’ sounds like a fairytale setting,’ Spacyjane observed to PoonElly, who wandered over to check out the buffet.
+“‘North of North’ sounds like a fairytale setting,’ Spacyjane observed to PoonElly, who’d wandered over to check out the buffet.

 “Will you ditch that carbonated Pepto-Bismol and move your asses already?”
-Tayser told Robin and Fiona.
+Tayser was telling Robin and Fiona.
 “C’mon, we gotta make tracks—”

 “Uffa!
 Have you pissed away the last little dribble of what’s left of your mind?”

-“Don’t waste your mind or my time with bollocksy question!”
+“Don’t waste your mind or my time with bollocksy questions!”

 “Schmior schnotice!” sneered Tayser.
 “Ever heard of spontaneity??
 Have you learned nothing from punk??”